akselbork/ReMap-Printers/README.md

 Following steps within the script
+1. START transscript
-1. Controlling access to the share "PRINT$" on the new printserver
+2. Controlling access to the share "PRINT$" on the new printserver
-2. Get all installed printers on the client, that are connected to the old printservers
+3. Get all installed printers on the client, that are connected to the old printservers

-LOOP BEGIN
+4. BEGIN LOOP - ForEach found printerqueue
-3. Foreach printer from the "old_servers" the printername is replaced by a new value based on the "new_server"
+4. Foreach printer from the "old_servers" the printername is replaced by a new value based on the "new_server"
-4. Control if the printerqueue exists on the new printserver
+5. Control if the printerqueue exists on the new printserver
-5. Control if the printerqueue is "shared", if so, install the printqueue on the client
+6. Control if the printerqueue is "shared", if so, install the printqueue on the client
 7. If the printerqueue is existing "Default printer", then set the new as it
 8. Old printerqueues is uninstalled from the client
+9. END LOOP - ForEach found printerqueue
+10. END Transcript